The Third Trick: The General Case

 Since, for all $n$, we have $\rho(x,x_n) < \frac{1}{n}$, this sequence converges to \(x\).
 Since $(f_n)_{n \geqslant 1}$, by assumption, converges sequentially semi-uniform there exists $N$ such that $\fa{i,n \geqslant N}{\rho(f(x_n),f_i(x_n)) < \varepsilon} $.
 That means, that for all $n \geqslant N$ we must have $s_n \leqslant n$, since otherwise $x_n$ would be such that there is $j \geqslant N$ with $\rho(f(x_n),f_j(x_n) > \varepsilon$, by the definition of $S$.
 Thus, by \BDN, the set $S$ is bounded.
 That means that for all \(\varepsilon >0\) there exists $N \in \NN$ such that for all $y \in B_{x}(\frac{1}{N}) \cap \set{r_i}{i \in \NN}$

 and since $\varepsilon$ and $x$ were arbitrary we are done. \end{proof}

-\begin{Corollary} \BDN implies that for every sequence of non-discontinuous functions $(f_n)_{n \geqslant 1}$ and $f$ defined on a complete and separable space $X$ such that $f_n \to f$ sequentially semi-uniform, also converges semi-uniformly. \end{Corollary}
+\begin{Corollary} \BDN implies that for every sequence of non-discontinuous functions $(f_n)_{n \geqslant 1}$ and $f$ defined on a separable space $X$ such that $f_n \to f$ sequentially semi-uniform, also converges semi-uniformly. \end{Corollary}

-For the next corollary we remind the reader that the existence of a discontinuous function is equivalent to the weak limited principle of omniscience \WLPO, and hence the negation of the latter implies that all functions are non-discontinuous \cite[Theorem 1]{Ishihara1992}.
+For the next corollary we remind the reader that the existence of a discontinuous function is equivalent to the weak limited principle of omniscience \WLPO, and hence the negation of the latter implies that all functions defined on a \emph{complete} metric space are non-discontinuous~\cite[Theorem 1]{Ishihara1992}.

 \begin{Corollary} Assuming \nWLPO and \BDN (both hold in RUSS and INT).
-For a sequence of functions $f_n, f:X \to Y$ defined on a separable $X$ and into an arbitrary metric space $Y$, point-wise and semi-uniform convergence are equivalent. \end{Corollary}
+For a sequence of functions $f_n, f:X \to Y$ defined on a complete, separable $X$ and into an arbitrary metric space $Y$, point-wise and semi-uniform convergence are equivalent. \end{Corollary}

 Finally, in order to also make the step to uniform convergence, we need to assume a form of Brouwer's fan theorem: \FANP.
 All versions of Brouwer's fan theorem them enable one to conclude that a bar is uniform.
 Here, a bar $B$ is a subset of the space of all finite binary sequences $2^\ast$ such that for all infinite binary sequences $\alpha$ there is $n$ such that $\overline{\alpha}n$---the initial segment of $\alpha$ of length $n$---is in $B$.
 A bar is uniform if this happens uniformly for all $\alpha \in \CS$, that is if